dbt-labs/docs.getdbt.com/website/blog/data-ecosystem/2021-11-22-dbt-labs-pr-template.md

 ---
-title: "The exact pull request template we use at dbt Labs"
+title: "The Exact Pull Request Template We Use at dbt Labs"
 description: "Having a PR template is one of the most important and frequently overlooked aspects of creating an efficient and scalable dbt-centric analytics workflow."
 slug: analytics-pull-request-template